-Coorg or Kodagu is one of the districts in Karnataka State in India.
+Coorg or Kodagu is one of the districts in Karnataka State in India and a popular hill station.
 It consists of several towns and hundreds of villages.
-This place is blessed by beautiful nature with mountain ranges and wildlife.
+The whole district is blessed by beautiful nature with mountain ranges and wildlife.
 The awesome landscape attracts hundreds of thousands of people from around the country.
-In a decade, Kodagu district became the No.1 Hill station in South India surpass other top hill stations.
+In a decade, Kodagu district became the best hill station in South India surpass other top hill stations.
 The beauty of nature transcends Coorg as one of the top Hill stations in India.
 The official name of the district is ‘Kodagu’ and also called frequently by its Anglicized name ‘Coorg’.
 It is also misspelled as ‘Kurg’, and ‘Koorg’ in online search.

 Apart from the forest reserve, most part of the land in Coorg is utilized for farming mainly for Coffee, Cardamom, Pepper, and Rice.
 Primary income sources are from Coffee and Pepper also from Tourism nowadays.
 Coorg district has rich natural diversity due to western ghat range merged to it.
 This district is loaded with thick forest and wildlife.
 The interesting historical elements are still can be seen through Forts, Temples, and Monuments.